underscore-finance/underscore-docs/who-uses-underscore.md

 Underscore isn't a consumer app — it's the rails that power the next generation of financial applications.
 Users experience Underscore through the apps they love, without ever knowing it's there.

-Think of Underscore like AWS for DeFi.
+Think of Underscore like AWS for DeFi — but fully non-custodial.
 Just as millions use Netflix without knowing about Amazon's servers, millions will use financial apps powered by Underscore's infrastructure.
+The key difference: users always maintain control of their funds.
 The complexity stays under the hood while users enjoy seamless experiences.

 Underscore provides the core components — [User Wallets](user-wallet.md), [Managers](managers.md) for delegation, [Payees](payees.md) for recurring payments, [Cheques](cheques.md) for one-time transfers, and [Whitelists](whitelist.md) for trusted addresses — that developers combine to create powerful financial applications.